sparkflows/sparkflows-docs/docs/tutorials/time-series/ARIMA-on-AirPassengers-dataset.rst

 Node 3 - ZipWithIndex
 +++++++++++++++++++++

-* Identify column which you want to make as index
+* Create new column from index of data set

 Node 4 - PrintNRows
 +++++++++++++++++++